 If you’re starting from scratch, then start small, and leave room for adjustments throughout the year.
 You can make a goal of a set number each month.
 Or, try for an incremental savings plan.
 Save a small amount each month to start and multiply it each month.
 For example, you could start by saving 1% of your income in January, and increase that amount by a percent each month.
 While it may take longer to see growth, you’ll be able to ease up to saving your goal amount, which could help you avoid burn out.

-No matter what your plan is, make it easier to achieve with the online tools available with your Simply Right Checking account.
+No matter what your plan is, make it easier to achieve with the online tools available with a Simply Right Checking account.
 You can set up transfers directly from your checking account to your savings account, designating an amount and a date.
 This can help you meet your goals by eliminating the potential of forgetting to make a transfer.
 Plus, there’s nothing stopping you from manually transferring a few extra dollars to savings at the end of the month if you want to save more!

 One way to calculate how much you usually spend each month is by looking over your spending for the past year or two.
 A simple way to do this is by logging into online banking for your Simply Right Checking account.
 Depending on how long you have had an account with Santander Bank, your account overview will have approximately two full years of activity available for your account, so you don’t have to wait to start calculating your budget.